 Statistical methods and research design as they are used in psychological investigations are examined.
 Topics include measures of central tendency, variance, probability, and statistical tests.

-Prerequisite: PSYC 221 or PSYC 221W, or equivalent.
+Prerequisite: PSYC 221 or PSYC 221W, or equivalent, and completion of the College Math Competency.

 Offered: Fall, Spring.